 Dayaj'a' should never mean, "Did he/she/it understand?".
 The prefix Da- means that the grammatical subject (the person/thing doing the action) must be second person singular ("you") and the grammatical object (the person/thing the action is done to) is third person ("he/she/it/they").
 To get "Did he/she/it understand?" you would need to have a null prefix (the absence of a prefix really, but for consistency in talking about prefixes I prefer to treat it as a silent and invisible prefix) which would give us yaj'a'.
 Note that your other suggestion "Do you understand?" has a second person subject ("you"), but doesn't have an object at all.
 This would be represented by the prefix bI- as in bIyaj'a'.

 If you are doing the course on iOS or Android, you cannot currently access the Tips & Notes through the app.
 To access the Tips & Notes, you will have to access the course using a web browser at https://www.duolingo.com/.
 You can still do it on your mobile device, but you will have to use the web browser instead of the app (or you can do it from a computer).
-When you click on a Skill, it will expand to reveal a Start button, a key, and a light bulb.
+When you click on a Skill, it will expand to reveal a Start button and a Tips button.

-If you click on the light bulb it will reveal the Tips & Notes and give you a detailed explanation of the grammar that is introduced in that Skill.
-If you have questions after reading the Tips & Notes for any Skills, then please return to the forum to ask your question, explaining what you didn’t understand or what seems contradictory to you.
+If you click on the Tips button it will reveal the Tips & Notes and give you a detailed explanation of the grammar that is introduced in that Skill.
+If you have questions after reading the Tips & Notes for any Skills, then please return to the forum to ask your question.

 Why can't this mean "Torg, don't you understand Mara?"
 If Klingon has no verb tenses as I understand them (and I've studied many different languages) why aren't those translations accepted?
 I would want different tenses in Latin (as a Latin teacher) or in English, but I am confused about Klingon verbs.